Name: Jim Hart

 What has been your proudest training achievement to date?

 That would be completing the 2018 Megaavalanche, which is a downhill race that starts in deep snow at the top of a mountain in resort of Alpe D’Huez in France.

 Biggest fail?
 Breaking my bike on the second day and having to rent an absolute dog of a bike in order to keep riding!

-What advice would you give to someone wanting to get into your sport?
+What advice would you give to someone wanting to get in to boxing and martial arts?

 Riding bikes isn’t easy at first and crashes are common, make sure to buy decent safety equipment and keep at it.
 One day it will all click into place and you will progress naturally and quickly.

 What are your favourite and worst parts of the sport?

 My favourite part has to be the people; your riding mates quickly become a second family.
 Friends are always there to support, to laugh and to help if things go wrong and they often end up being friends for life.
 The worst part I would say is the bike cleaning and maintenance, which means constant cleaning in the dark after a wet and muddy winter ride!